QuantumMechanics/XEMsign/README.md

 # How to

 You must have a local NCC running connected to a local or remote NIS.<br>
-If you want it to be as light as possible, you can use a local NCC to sign the multisig transactions and a remote NIS to propagate it.
+If you want it to be as light as possible, you can use a local NCC to sign the multisig transactions and a remote NIS to propagate them.
 The cosignatory account needs to be in a wallet that belongs to your local NCC.<br><br>
 To connect your NCC to a remote NIS:<br>
 -Run the NCC only<br>
 -In settings choose Remote Server and enter the Host (you can choose an host <a href="http://www.nodeexplorer.com/" target="_blank">here</a>)<br>